duarte-bruno/duarte-bruno/README.md

 I'm from Brazil 🇧🇷, São Paulo - SP.

-I've been working on the iOS platform for more than **six years** now **using Swift and Objective-C**, but I also have more than **seven years** developing web applications and APIs **using Ruby on Rails, Angular, and NodeJs**.
+I've been working on the iOS platform for 6+ years now using Swift and Objective-C, but I also have 7+ years developing web applications and APIs using Ruby on Rails, Angular, and NodeJs.
 I have worked on applications of every size, from startups to international brands.
-I also have a lot of experience working with layouts and components since I started my professional career as a designer.
+I also have a lot of experience working with layouts and components.

 I'm currently working for BTG Pactual (largest investment bank in Latin America) developing their new iOS banking experience.